 - On sale: Now

 - Which should you buy, 2017 or 2018?
-The 2018.
+The well-equipped 2018 Nissan Murano is your best bet.
 All versions gain significant standard features that offset the price increases.

 Nissan is raising prices for its five-seat mid-size crossover, but all 2018 Muranos gain additional standard features that help justify the higher cost.